One Cheesman Place: Site and construction

 One Cheesman Place occupies a lot bordered by Gilpin Street to the west, 13th Avenue to the north, Williams Street to the east, and Cheesman Park to the south.
 The site was previously occupied by a mansion owned by the Coors family and the Randell School, a private preparatory academy.
-The Capitol Hill neighborhood to Cheesman Park’s east experienced an increase in luxury high-rise construction in the mid-to-late 1950s, largely catering to wealthy transplants from the eastern United States who preferred apartment living to single-family residences.
+The Capitol Hill neighborhood to Cheesman Park’s west experienced an increase in luxury high-rise construction in the mid-to-late 1950s, largely catering to wealthy transplants from the eastern United States who preferred apartment living to single-family residences.
 This development trend reached the Cheesman Park area in the 1960s, as the parkside mansions constructed by Denver’s 19th-century elite were gradually razed to construct high-rise apartments.

 In 1963, the Denver real estate developer Victor Breeden and architect Charles Sink began conversations about constructing an apartment building in Denver.
 Soon after, Breeden purchased the land housing the Randell School and the Coors Mansion for that purpose.
 Construction was overseen by the Gerald H. Phipps Construction Company and began in 1967.
 The building was completed for a total of $2.5 million in 1969.
 While digging the building's swimming pool, construction workers uncovered bones from the former graveyard where Cheesman Park now sits.

 In 1972, Victor Breeden sold One Cheesman Place to a consortium of Denver investors who converted the building into condominiums, an arrangement that remains in place today.